Open Enrollment and Protection Planning Amid Covid-19

 While this benefit is helpful, it is still important to interview the attorney that you are referred to and determine if they are a good fit for you.
 Your employer does not vet the attorneys that participate in these programs so you have to do your own due diligence.

 Updating beneficiaries is a detail most often left behind when people review their benefits each year, and with the current uncertainty in our world, it’s essential.
 Our team recommends reviewing this information every year.
 If you pass away, beneficiary designations will always take precedence over benefits outlined in your Will or Trust..
-With that in mind, it’s a great time of year to review your benefits as well as your beneficiaries to ensure they reflect your true wishes.
+With that in mind, it’s a great time of year to review your benefits as well as your beneficiaries so that they reflect your true wishes.
 Typically you can change your beneficiary at any time, but it is a wise idea to verify they are up to date during open enrollment.

 8. Education Benefits